 After you’ve wrapped up your question and answer period, it’s time to let them know what your next steps are.
 In other words, discuss a weekly call time and agenda.
 Remind them of what you need to be sent to you as a follow-up (logos, assets, etc.), and determine the best form of continued communication (email, phone, platforms like Basecamp).

-In the end, a discovery call should give you a clear picture of how the potential client’s organization has been handling its social strategy.
-It should also help you determine what you can do to take them to the next level.
+In the end, a sales discovery call should help your sales organization stop grinding gears and become a well-oiled machine.
+Delighting new clients with a well-run kick-off call gives you a clear picture of how their organization has been handling its social strategy.
+It also helps you determine what you can do to take them to the next level.

-Most importantly, this should be an organic conversation.
+Most importantly, these calls should be an organic conversation.
 Both sides will be asking questions, but make sure it doesn’t sound as if you’re checking off boxes on a list.
 Try to be as conversational as possible (you know we love to Think Conversation, Not Content!).
-Now you’re prepared with the best questions to ask on discovery calls!
+Now you’re prepared with the best questions to ask on sales and marketing discovery calls!

 What’s your most important question to ask on a discovery call?
 Let us know in the comments below!